hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_instance.html.markdown

 * `identity` - An `identity` block as defined below, which contains the Managed Service Identity information for this Machine Learning Compute Instance.

-* `ssh_access` - An `ssh_access` block as defined below, which specifies policy and settings for SSH access for this Machine Learning Compute Instance.
+* `ssh` - An `ssh` block as defined below, which specifies policy and settings for SSH access for this Machine Learning Compute Instance.

 ---